eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/union.md

 # #{page.title}

-The left-associative, binary `|` operator is used to compute the *union* of two operands.
+The left-associative, binary infix `|` operator is used to compute the *union* of two operands.

 ## Usage